 - Well-versed with the details of both the adjoining properties.

 Party wall disputes are inevitable, but they certainly do not have to turn into warfare with your neighbours.
 To avoid these disputes, Party Wall Act is designed that ensure the settlement of these clashes by keeping intact the rights of adjoining owners in a swift, cost-effective, and peaceful manner.
-Besides, you can always hire a qualified surveyor to help you maintain a cordial relation with your neighbours and do things professionally.
+Besides, you can always hire a qualified surveyor to help you maintain a cordial relationship with your neighbours and do things professionally.

 - HOW USING A CHEAP PARTY WALL SURVEYOR CAN SUBSTANTIALLY ADD TO YOUR COST